Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

-We now have a dataframe with annual AQI data for Salt Lake county from 1980 to 2018.
+We now have a dataframe with annual AQI data for Salt Lake County from 1980 to 2018.
 It includes:
  - the AQI categorical rating for each day of each year ("Good", "Moderate", "Unhealthy for Sensitive Groups", and so on)
  - the primary pollutant (pollutant with the highest AQI) for each day of each year
  - median AQI for each year